 We value collaboration.
-When we work together, nothing is impossible so we amplify our impact by collaborating with an international network of partners who also collect data on ME/CFS and Long COVID.
+When we work together, nothing is impossible so we amplify our impact by collaborating with an international network of partners who also collect data on ME/CFS + Long Covid.
 By joining forces, we are creating the largest possible collection of information about these diseases.

-We are a founding member of the Long COVID Alliance, a network of patient-advocates, scientists, disease experts and drug developers who have joined together to leverage their collective knowledge and resources to educate policy makers and accelerate research to transform our understanding of post-viral illness.
+We are a founding member of the Long Covid Alliance, a network of patient-advocates, scientists, disease experts + drug developers joined together to leverage their collective knowledge + resources to educate policy makers + accelerate research to transform our understanding of post-viral illness.

 We partnered with the University of California, Los Angeles Iris Cantor Women’s Health Center to expand ME/CFS research through their Annual Health Pilot Program—the first time an ME/CFS study has been included.

-We created the Global Long COVID Data Consortium to work with others who are collecting data from those who are experiencing long-term effects of COVID-19 and build the largest possible data set.
+We created the Global Long Covid Data Consortium to work with others who are collecting data from those who are experiencing long-term effects of COVID-19 + build the largest possible data set.

-We’re working with Action for ME to enhance the well-being of people with M.E., raise awareness, deliver policy changes and increase research on the disease’s causes.
+We’re working with Action for M.E. to enhance the well-being of people with M.E., raise awareness, deliver policy changes + increase research on the disease’s causes.